Cities With the Most Young Homeowners

 • Percentage of under 35-year-olds that own: 22.3%

-10. Photo Credit: Matt Gush / Shutterstock
+10. A stunning aerial photograph showcasing a collection of buildings from a top-down perspective.
+Photo Credit: Matt Gush / Shutterstock

 Bakersfield, CA